liviumarica/mycoupons/VERCEL_DEPLOYMENT_FIX.md

 - `apps/web/src/app/contact/page.tsx` - Replaced apostrophes with `&apos;`
 - `apps/web/src/app/privacy/page.tsx` - Replaced apostrophes with `&apos;` and quotes with `&quot;`

-## Required Vercel Environment Variables
+## ⚠️ REQUIRED: Vercel Environment Variables

+**The build is now working but will fail without these environment variables!**

-You need to add/update these environment variables in your Vercel project settings:
+You MUST add these environment variables in your Vercel project settings:

 ### Required Variables:
 1. `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase project URL